1931 – The Birmingham Airport

 In compliance with FAA regulation and popular passenger amenity, indoor service animal relief areas opened on Concourse C.

-The QTA at Eastwood Manor’s land acquisition process begins and is completed by the end of July.
+In 2018, the QTA at Eastwood Manor’s land acquisition process begins and is completed by the end of July.
 In April, Frontier Airlines begins service to Denver, Orlando, and Philadelphia.
 BHM host the first State of the Airport event to update the community about the airport’s plans and upcoming projects.
+BHM adds electric car chargers to the parking deck for passengers to charge up during their travels.
 BHM passenger traffic begins a steady pace of growth.